Linda Sorenson - Member of the League since 1971

 How has the League changed since you first became involved?

-In the early 1970’s in Albany, the League was smaller and we had daytime, as well evening, “unit” meetings in women’s homes in five areas of the county.
+In the early 1970’s in Albany, the League was smaller and we had daytime and evening “unit” meetings in women’s homes in five areas of the county.
 Each group would study the same topic and come to consensus on a list of questions.
 The League did not include men at that time.

 What kept you committed enough to become a Lifetime Member?